-A project of this magnitude, to be implemented widely across all EU countries, takes unprecedented collaboration across a complex ecosystem of government agencies, automobile manufacturers, and leading ITS and M2M technology companies.
+A project of this magnitude, to be implemented widely across all EU countries, takes unprecedented collaboration across a complex ecosystem of government agencies, automotive manufacturers, and leading ITS and M2M technology companies.

-M2M technology leader Gemalto has been contributing to the eCall Europe initiative since its infancy.
+IoT technology leader Thales has been contributing to the eCall Europe initiative since its infancy.

-Gemalto-enabled Public Safety Answering Point (PSAP) reference solutions were used for many of the field tests offering outstanding reliability and success.
+Thales-enabled Public Safety Answering Point (PSAP) reference solutions were used for many field tests offering outstanding reliability and success.

-Gemalto’s Cinterion Automotive Grade modules, equipment testing, and development kits, and engineering support contributed to significantly faster deployments.
+Our Cinterion Automotive Grade modules, equipment testing, development kits and engineering support contributed to significantly faster deployments.

 eCall Demo and Testing